jbruce12000/smoker-controller/README.md

 Turns a Raspberry Pi into a web-enabled smoker controller.

-This is a crazy stick burner smoker controller experiment.
+This PID controller is a little different than others available.
+It does not use any fans.
+Instead it uses the natural draft of the smoker to control the temperature.
 I had a smoker custom built by Lonnie Smith of [Bubba Grills](http://bubbagrills.net) and added a six inch servo controlled flapper to the top of a custom short exhaust over the center of the firebox.
 Controlling this flapper from completely closed to open gives me about 75F degrees of control.
 A thermocouple reads the temperature wherever it's placed in the smoker and this custom PID software controls the smoker to within a few degrees.

 A Word about Fire Management